Skip to main content

 Flower Description

-White, pink, red, salmon, purple, or bicolored (often with contrasting eye zones and picotee edges); flat-topped dense terminal clusters (cymes) 3-5 inches (7-13 cm) across of small 5-petaled flowers each 0.5 inch (1.3 cm) with fringed (barbatus = bearded) petal margins
+white, pink, red, salmon, purple, or bicolored (often with contrasting eye zones and picotee petal margins) in flat-topped dense terminal cymes 3-5 inches (7-13 cm) across made up of many small 5-petaled flowers each 0.5 inch (1.3 cm) across with fringed (bearded) petal margins

 Foliage Description

-Bright to medium green, simple, lance-shaped, opposite, 2-4 inches (5-10 cm); forms a low evergreen basal rosette in the first year
+bright to medium green; simple, lance-shaped, opposite, 2-4 inches (5-10 cm) long; forms a low evergreen basal rosette during the first growing season and persists through winter

 Growing Conditions